-Always ensure that you go for vaccinations and boosters before traveling to a new place as it makes your body immune to certain diseases.
+Always ensure that you go for vaccinations and boosters before travelling to a new place, as it makes your body immune to certain diseases.

 According to the Centers for Disease Control and Prevention, people.
-Who travel to many places like business travelers and students need slight protection from vaccines, boosters, and medicines.
+Who travel to many places, like business travellers and students, need slight protection from vaccines, boosters, and medicines.

-Because they stay in crowded areas where there is a high risk of getting exposed to infectious diseases.
+Because they stay in crowded areas with a high risk of getting exposed to infectious diseases.

 6 Avoid Waterborne Diseases

-While traveling to developing countries, avoid drinking tap water or ice cubes made from tap water.
-They may be contaminated with harmful bacteria like Cryptosporidm, Ecoli, etc.
+While travelling to developing countries, avoid drinking tap water or ice cubes made from tap water.
+They may be contaminated with harmful bacteria like Cryptosporidium, Ecoli, etc.

-Which affects the intestinal system leading to diarrhea and vomiting.
+Which affects the intestinal system leading to diarrhoea and vomiting.

-While traveling abroad, we often drink unboiled water.
-Which is the leading cause of waterborne diseases like Typhoid, cholera, etc.
+While travelling abroad, we often drink unboiled water, which is the leading cause of waterborne diseases like Typhoid, cholera, etc.

-So always make sure that you drink boiled or bottled water when traveling to places where fresh tap water is unavailable.
+So always ensure that you drink boiled or bottled water when travelling to places where fresh tap water is unavailable.

 7 Prevent Mosquito Bites